 Local government shares responsibility for food safety with various Queensland Government agencies.
 You may wish to consult the fact sheet Making a complaint about a food or food business to determine who is responsible for your particular issue.

-If the responsible agency is local government, or if you are unsure, contact Council's Environmental Health Officers on (07) 4992 9500.
+If the responsible agency is local government, or if you are unsure, refer to the information on Food Safety for consumers website or contact Council's Environmental Health Officers on (07) 4992 9500.